sympy/sympy/doc/src/explanation/active-deprecations.md

 The matrix mixin classes like ``MatrixRequired`` etc are still available because downstream code might be subclassing these classes but these are all deprecated and will be removed in a future version of SymPy.
+Subclassing these classes is deprecated and anycode that does that should be changed to not subclass them.

+It is also deprecated to use these classes with ``isinstance`` like ``isinstance(M, MatrixCommon)``.
+Any code doing this should be changed to use ``isinstance(M, Matrixbase)`` instead which will also work with previous SymPy versions.

-Subclassing these classes is deprecated as is importing anything from the ``sympy.matrices.common`` or ``sympy.matrices.matrices`` module in which these classes are defined.
+More generally importing anything from the ``sympy.matrices.common`` or ``sympy.matrices.matrices`` modules in which these classes are defined is deprecated.
+These modules will be removed in a future release of SymPy.

-The reason for this change is that the complicated inheritance hierarchy made it difficult to improve ``Matrix`` for the majority of users while still providing all of these classes that could be subclassed.
+The reason for this change is that the convoluted inheritance hierarchy made it difficult to improve ``Matrix`` for the majority of users while still providing all of these classes that could be subclassed.
 Since these mixin classes are no longer used as part of ``Matrix`` they no longer serve any function within SymPy and the removal of this now unused code will simplify the codebase.
-Any downstream code that subclasses these classes should be changed not to subclass them and any code that uses e.g. ``isinstance(obj, MatrixCommon)`` should be changed to use ``isinstance(obj, MatrixBase)``.

 (deprecated-sympify-string-fallback)=
 ### The string fallback in `sympify()`